 Someone might feel, whether it's such a big thing to discuss, but trust me, this comparison looks silly but when you work on designing a page from scratch, you can understand how good Architect can save your time for a longer time.

 You'll really love reading this how Architect goes good against almost all the pages builders in the market and not only about Elementor.

 Architect offers a mobile responsive table designed for affiliate sites.
 This how the tables will look like from desktop to mobile devices, all you need to check an option to make table responsive and it's done.

 You can check this post, check the affiliate review product table both in desktop and mobile, you can get a clear idea of how impressive the feature is.

 Table of Contents for better SEO.
 I'm pretty sure, you've seen this Table of Contents anywhere and this is designed with Architect and not only Elementor, most other builders don't offer this and you need to depend on 3rd party plugins but there is no single plugin which works flawlessly with Elementor.

 If you search any of this keyword in Google, you can actually see Google shows Jump To Links thus offering better CTR.

 Styled box.
 Ever thought of making a conversion styled boxes, Thrive has a lot more to option than others.
-The plethora of styled boxes help you to make a boring affiliate review content into an impressive one.
+The plethora of styled boxes helps you to make a boring affiliate review content into an impressive one.

-The choice of page builder is solely dependent on your level of convenience and you should always choose the one you are most convenient with.
+The choice of the page builder is solely dependent on your level of convenience and you should always choose the one you are most convenient with.